-The most widely reported aviation ghost story came after the tragic crash of Eastern Airlines flight 401, which plunged into the Florida Everglades in December 1972.
+The most widely reported aviation ghost story came after the tragic crash of Eastern Airlines Flight 401, which plunged into the Florida Everglades in December 1972.
 Following the accident, hundreds of reported sightings of the flight crew from the doomed aircraft began to emerge.
 The deceased pilots were apparently haunting other Eastern planes, after parts of the aircraft were salvaged and used on other Tristar’s.
 If you haven’t already, check out the spooky tale of The Ghosts Of Flight 401.

 Please, don’t have nightmares.
 Just remember boys and girls, the dead can’t hurt you, it’s those pesky living passengers we should be scared of!

 But this was no hoax.
 The ageing plane had indeed been hijacked some years earlier.
 Worst still, the Captain on that flight had been shot and killed during the siege.
 The story goes that the Captain loved his job so much, that his soul never left the 737, even when purchased by the new UK owner.
-Ghostly shadows and visions were spotted in the galleys and flight deck.
+Fleeting shadows and strange visions were spotted in the galleys and flight deck.
 Call bells going off for no reason and toilets flushing by themselves.
 Cupboards opening after being securely latched, strange smells and rapid drops in temperature were all experienced by crews and passengers until the aircraft was finally retired and scrapped.

 Back in the early 90’s, Spanish charter carrier LTE International, based in Palma Majorca, operated a fleet of Boeing 757’s on flights across Europe.
 On one particular journey, a young boy became ill and despite the best efforts of the crew and a doctor who was travelling, the boy tragically died before they could reach the ground.

-Some months later it appeared that this mischievous childs spirit had decided to stay behind on the aircraft and cause some havoc with its crew and passengers.
+Some months later it appeared that this mischievous childs spirit had decided to stay behind on the jet and cause some havoc with its crew and passengers.
 As with the previous story, various spooky occurrences were reported including mysterious moving tea and coffee pots, crews personal items going missing, opening lockers and galley cupboards and extreme drops in temperature which constantly plagued the rear galley.

 Frighteningly, the incidents were only ever reported when the aircraft was operating the route on which the boy died.
 The freaky happenings became so bad that crew began to refuse to work on the 757 and eventually, LTE ensured that the aircraft in question never operated that route again.